cyte/hlfhir_public/README.md

 To pull a list of encouners/demographics/diagnoses: python main.py -e <encrypted_file.bin>

-The -bgq parameter allows export to Google Bigquery, but must be set up once per machine.
+The -gbq parameter allows export to Google Bigquery, but must be set up once per machine.
 Application will prompt login.